 Employers may establish some of their own rules regarding PTO, but those rules must have already been in place for them to apply to employees, as employers cannot suddenly decide to withhold someone’s accrued benefits upon this person leaving their job.

 If an employee who has left their job believes that they are owed paid time off, they should communicate with their former employer about it directly.
 If they are unable to resolve the issue with their former employer, they should contact a lawyer.

 The Department of Labor may not be involved in matters regarding paid time off, but a lawyer may be able to pursue this PTO violation on behalf of an employee in Cleveland.
 Employee handbooks, any communication about the employer’s PTO policy, and any documents showing how much PTO that employee has accrued can be useful pieces of evidence in such a case.

 An employee should contact an attorney any time they have a question about the legal process.
-An attorney could discuss the matter with an employee and help them decide whether or not to disclose to their boss that they have contacted a lawyer.
+A legal representative could discuss the matter with an employee and help them decide whether or not to disclose to their boss that they have contacted a lawyer.

 If an employee believes that they are owed paid time off, a lawyer can bring a lawsuit under state law on their behalf to recover any accrued paid time off that was not given.
 These cases can be pursued on an individual basis or a class basis, depending on the facts of the case.
 A class-action lawsuit may be the best fit for a case if an employer has failed to pay accrued time off to 40 or more employees.

 If you believe your former employer failed to pay you for your accrued time off, you may have legal options.
 Our seasoned attorneys at Tittle & Perlmuter could help you prepare a case for the pay you are owed.
 For more information about paid time off violations in Cleveland, call today.